backstage/backstage/docs/permissions/plugin-authors/03-adding-a-resource-permission-check.md

 Now, let's create the new endpoint by editing `plugins/todo-list-backend/src/service/router.ts`.
 This uses the `createPermissionIntegrationRouter` helper to add the APIs needed by the permission framework to your plugin.
 You'll need to supply:

-- `getResources`: a function that accepts an array of `resourceRefs` in the same format you expect to be passed to `authorize`, and returns an array of the corresponding resources.
+- `getResources`: a function that accepts an array of `resourceRefs` in the same format you expect to be passed to `authorize` and returns an array of the corresponding resources.
 - `resourceType`: the same value used in the permission rule above.
 - `permissions`: the list of permissions that your plugin accepts.
 - `rules`: an array of all the permission rules you want to support in conditional decisions.